Logo with black background, white and red text reading "ADHD coached".

 Find the feedback of clients here

 Coaching is never a replacement for mental health support.
 If you are struggling with your mental health, my advice is to reach out to specialists in this field.
-If you are struggling financially, please consider many charities who offer guidance for free, coaching support and or therapeutic support where needed.
+If you are struggling financially, please consider many charities who offer guidance for free, specific coaching support and or therapeutic support where needed.

 One final thought